 "Spring Break" typically conjures images of poolside lounging, trips to the coast, and good, old-fashioned relaxation away from school and work.
 We're all about embracing the warm weather!
 This Spring Break, why not mix sun with STEM and give your kids a vacation to remember, marked by exploration, wonder, and fun?

 We've rounded up some of the nation's hottest STEM destinations for Spring Break.
 Not only are these attractions awe-inspiring in and of themselves--they're also situated in major cities with something for everyone.
 Whether you're in the market for an indoor activity with your kids, a local day-trip or you're ready to hop on a plane for a long-distance adventure, we've got you covered.

 Top Spring Break STEM Destinations

 About: At iD Tech, kids and teens discover coding, game development, robotics, and design in an inspiring campus setting.
-Small classes are guaranteed, with an average of just 8 students per instructor (10 maximum), ensuring personalized learning for all skill levels.
+Small classes are guaranteed, with 10 students max per instructor, ensuring personalized learning for all skill levels.

 Other Nearby Attractions: While this spring break camp is the only iD Tech location in the Bay Area, be sure to check out nearby programs when it comes to finding a STEM summer camp experience.